vmware-tanzu/tanzu-dev-portal/content/practices/risks-and-mitigations/index.md

    {{% callout %}}
    Tip: Provide an example of a risk or obstacle.
 For example, "We will be launching code at a different pace than other teams - there may be dependencies and blockers."
    {{% /callout %}}
+   {{% callout %}}
+   Tip: It may help to communicate the different types of risks prevalent.
+Business risks ("regulatory standards may hinder our delivery timelines"), team risks ("some members may burn out due to the team being remotely located in different time zones"), etc. can negatively impact an engagement as much as technical risks do.
+   {{% /callout %}}
 1. Ask each person to select their top 5 risks and obstacles

 1. Split the group into pairs.
 Ask each pair to plot their risks together on the axes they draw.